Autodesk BIM 360 Design architect Corstorphine + Wright

 During 2017, Corstorphine + Wright started investigating cloud-based solutions that could support better collaboration between its design teams.
 After trying a few different solutions, the firm found that the costs were either too high or the system was not fully compatible with the company’s IT infrastructure.
 However, after working with a client who requested a design process in BIM 360, Corstorphine + Wright started using BIM 360 Design to coauthor and share its designs, which were primarily made with Revit.

-“BIM 360 Design has allowed me to improve collaboration with colleagues regardless of where they're based in the country, without the need for time-consuming file transfers,” says Aaron Gill, architectural technician.
+“BIM 360 Design has allowed me to improve collaboration with colleagues regardless of where they are based in the country, without the need for time-consuming file transfers,” says Aaron Gill, architectural technician.
 “Project leads can view and comment on drawings on the move, enabling us to work remotely with each other seamlessly.
-Being able to present 3D geometry in meetings using web browsers has proven invaluable in design team meetings.”
+Being able to present 3D geometry in meetings using web browsers has proved invaluable in design team meetings.”

 —Mike Turner, Director, Corstorphine + Wright

-Centralising project information to one on-line workspace in BIM 360 Design has helped teams—regardless of their location—to always stay connected and has boosted productivity by 25%.
+Centralizing project information to one online workspace in BIM 360 Design has helped teams—regardless of their location—to always stay connected and has boosted productivity by 25%.
 The time savings for model syncing are even more impressive: Models can now be uploaded and synced in under a minute, dramatically reducing dead time.

 Anthony Woodsford, Associate/BIM Manager, Corstophine + Wright.
 Image courtesy of Corstorphine + Wright